yasuf/react-opinionated-folder-structure/README.md

 git clone https://github.com/yasuf/react-opinionated-folder-structure
 ```

-Then look around and see the folders and then copy over what you need to copy into your project to mimic what this project already has.
+Then look around, see the folders and copy over what you need into your project or just start editing this project and turning it into your app.

 ## Folder descriptions